DavidJKTofan/davidtofan.com/content/articles/cloudflare-zaraz.md

 ## Disclaimer

-This is a very general introduction to Website security, specifically to Content Security Policy (CSP).
+This is a very general introduction to Cloudflare Zaraz.
 Educational purposes only.
-There are many more aspects to website security which are not covered here, and all implementations might differ from situation to situation, technology to technology.
-Remember, you are responsible for your own actions – this is merely an educational intro.
+Educational purposes only, and this blog post does not necessarily reflect the opinions of Cloudflare.
+There are many more aspects to Cloudflare and its products and services – this is merely a brief educational intro.
 Properly inform yourself, keep learning, keep testing, and feel free to share your learnings and experiences as I do.
 Hope it was helpful!
+Images are online and publicly accessible.